June 30, 2016

-While the word sounds like a fancy kung fu move, kombucha is actually a defensive drink that can help ward off health problems.
-Some devotees have gone as far as calling it the “elixir of life” for its role in curing a range of health issues from digestive disorders to arthritis.
+These days, you can’t walk into a grocery store without seeing a refrigerated section dedicated to kombucha.
+Some devotees of this bubbly fermented tea have gone as far as calling it the “elixir of life” for its potential role in helping with a range of health issues, from digestive disorders to arthritis.

 The buzz has also made kombucha a very popular drink.
 Though its use has been documented for centuries, first originating in Asia, the fermented tea surpassed sales of $400 million in 2014.
 That’s quadruple the same 2009 figures, according to Euromonitor International.

 With less sugar and calories than fruit drinks and soda, and an inherent colony of healthful probiotics, could the mainstream be onto something—or is it just another fad?

 Kombucha is an ancient recipe for fermented tea that dates back thousands of years, believed to have been born in China during the Tsin Dynasty somewhere around 212 B.C.
 It was originally brewed as a “remedy for immortality” and reserved for nobility.
 In fact, historians attribute the name kombucha to a Korean physician named Kombu, who healed the Japanese Emperor Inyko with the magical tonic.
 (The added word “cha” means “tea.”)